luxusg1/metabu/README.md

 # Metabu - Learning meta-features
-This is the Official code for ICLR 2022 paper **"Learning meta-features for AutoML"**.
+This is the Official code for ICLR 2022 paper **"Learning meta-features for AutoML"**, *Herilalaina Rakotoarison and Louisot Milijaona and Andry Rasoanaivo and Michèle Sebag and Marc Schoenauer*.

 ![alt text](illustration_metabu.png "Title")